 4 Beaches + CityWilmingtonSee on map

-Perhaps no other area on the East Coast of the United States is as lively when it comes to outdoor adventures on, under and near the water as Wilmington and Carolina, Kure and Wrightsville beaches.
+Perhaps no other area on the East Coast is as lively when it comes to outdoor adventures on, under and near the water as Wilmington and Carolina, Kure and Wrightsville beaches.
 The options for outdoor island fun seem almost endless in this area, including surfing, stand-up paddleboarding (SUP), kitesurfing, kayaking and other boating options; deep sea, surf and inland fishing; scuba diving and more.
 Dog owners who enjoy adventures with their best friends will be happy to know the area’s beaches are especially dog-friendly from October to March.

 This area offers everything you love about a beach vacation, plus a city, too.
 Fronting the Cape Fear River, Wilmington offers historic places and timeless character.
 Choices include wandering the river district, visiting Battleship North Carolina, shopping, nightlife and varied movie tours around town.
-Visitors can take walking tours to see locations featured in movies and TV shows such as Iron Man 3, several Nicholas Sparks books that were made into movies, Sleepy Hollow, Under the Dome, One Tree Hill, Dawson's Creek and many more.
+Visitors can take walking tours to see locations featured in movies and TV shows such as Iron Man 3, several Nicholas Sparks books that were made into movies, Sleepy Hollow, Under the Dome, One Tree Hill, Dawson's Creek and more.

 5 GolfBrunswick IslandsSee on map